utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/classes.md

 ## Customization

-You can customize to some extent how your class should be registered in Godot:
+You can customize to some extent how your class should be registered in Godot.

-The `@RegisterClass` annotation can take two arguments:
+The `@RegisterClass` annotation takes only one argument:

-- **className**: If set, the class will be registered with the name you provide
+- **className**: If set, the class will be registered with the provided name.

 !!! warning "Unique class names"
     If you specify the `className` in the annotation, you have to make sure that this name is unique!
 We implemented compilation checks to make sure the compilation fails if more than two classes are registered with the same name, but we cannot check class names from other scripting languages like GDScript or C#!
 It is also recommended installing our intellij plugin as it shows duplicated registered class names in the editor as an error.

-## Tool mode
+## Tool Mode

 Annotate your class with `@Tool` to make it a tool class (note that `@RegisterClass` is required for this annotation to take effect).